VirgilSecurity/virgil-cli/doc/markdown/virgil-verify.1.md

 DESCRIPTION
 ===========

-Verify data and signature with given user's identifier or with its Public Key.
+The utility allows you to verify data and signature with a provided user's identifier or with his public key.

 OPTIONS
 =======